my green vermont

 But she did, and when I found her on the nest again I took hold of her and hurled her as hard as I could into the woods.
 And that time she stayed away.

+Too late I repented my callous treatment of my friend, the black snake.
+She stayed away a long time, and during that period I fought the mice with traps and peppermint spray and verbal abuse, and lost.
 But next spring the dog found a dried-out snake skin of impressive length under a bush.
-A couple of days later, the mice took off.
-And once again I found the snake in the nest, looking groomed and shiny in her brand-new skin.
+A couple of days later, the mice disappeared.
+And once again I found the snake in the nest, looking shiny and soignée in her brand-new skin.

-5 Responses
+9 Responses

 1. Wow.
 I\’m just dazzled by that story.
 I\’m so glad she found her way back.
 Do you really think it\’s the same snake?
 I\’ve started being very kind to spiders, talking to them, helping them back outside.
 I am not, however, a friend of ants, especially fire ants, which we have down here in abundance.
 I have tried to reason with them, but I can\’t break through their hive mentality.
 I have told the ant spirits that I am an enemy, and I back up my words with poison.
 But spiders?
 Live and let live.